mvettosi/dlmbot/README.md

 # cwcbot

-Discord bot writte in python to remind users that submit decks in a kog-decks channel, to do so on the website as well.
+Discord bot written in python to remind users that submit decks in a kog-decks channel, to do so on the website as well.

 It uses discord.py v.1.0.0a and tinydb for the persistence.